-98,25% of our purchases are form our sister-company Trimtex Baltic OU in Estonia.
-We have also made a complete risk analysis over our tier 2 suppliers (Tier 1 for Trimtex Baltic OU) and sent out COC to all high risk suppliers at this level as well.
+99,5% of our purchases are from our sister-company Trimtex Baltic OU in Estonia.
+In this report we treat Trimtex Baltic (from now on called TB) as our Tier 1 supplier, however, since TB is very much integrated with our, Trimtex Sport, operations we have also made a complete risk analysis over our tier 2 and tier 3 suppliers and sent out COC to all Trimtex Baltic's direct suppliers.

 List of first tier suppliers (producers) by country

 Estonia: 1

-Sweden: 7
+Sweden: 3

-Germany: 1
+Finland: 1

 China: 1

 Norway: 1

-Apart from our 1 main supplier in Estonia (Trimtex Baltic), these suppliers are mostly finished products/sub brands.
-List is included in the document list.
+Apart from our main supplier in Estonia (Trimtex Baltic), the additional suppliers in the above list are mostly finished products/sub brands.

-State the number of workers at first tier producers that the company has an overview of, and the number of suppliers this overview is based on:
+State the number of workers at first tier producers that the enterprise has an overview of, and the number of suppliers this overview is based on:

 Number of workers

 1000

 Number of suppliers this overview is based on

 5

 Numbers of workers per supplier (calculated average)

 200

 Comments to number of workers

-We have a complete overview over our top 5 suppliers, Trimtex Baltic plus 2 more in Estonia (98,25% is produced here) and 2 in China (Down and base-layer mostly)
+We have a complete overview over our top 5 suppliers, Trimtex Baltic plus 2 more in Estonia (99,5% is produced and/or purchased through them) and our 2 biggest Chinese suppliers (Down and base-layer mostly)

-Key inputs/raw materials for products or services and associated geographies
+Key inputs/raw materials for products or services and associated geographies ls the enterprise a s upplier to the public sector?